 Click here to listen to this episode in your web browser.

 Today, Chelsey and Sara discuss: when it comes to the classics, what makes a great book club pick?
 They also share a handful of highly discussable classics, plus their top tips for better book club discussions.
 Tell us which classics your book club loved (or loathed) on Instagram.

 Today Chelsey and Sara discuss the first half of The House of the Spirits by Isabel Allende, Chapters 1 through 6.
 There’s so much to discuss in this jam-packed, sweeping family novel.
 In this episode, we cover initial impressions and approaches to the book, Allende’s style, and key characters.
 We’ll share contemporary pairings in Part Two on June 22nd!

 To listen to the episode right here in your web browser, click here.

 We’re kicking off the summer reading season with a TBR toppler full of highly anticipated summer releases and backlist pairings!
 This episode is full of books we haven’t read and our best guesses at which books might be readalikes or thematic pairings.
 With buzzy books and under-the-radar releases from every genre, you’re sure to find at least one book (or maybe ten) for your summer To Be Read list.
 We can’t wait to hear which books you put on hold at the library or pick up from your local bookstore!

 Every quarter, we stop to reflect on our reading lives and share a few of our favorite reads.
 Today, we’re looking back at books from our spring reading season, from palate-cleansing pageturners to nuanced nonfiction.
 We’d love to hear what you read this spring!
 Let us know at @novelpairingspod on Instagram.

-Download the episode in your favorite podcast app or use this link to listen in your web browser.
+Listen to the episode in your favorite podcast app or with this link.